• Skip to primary navigation

 Materials for Incy Wincy Science Experiment

-Half pipes or you could make a ramp.
+Half pipes or a ramp

-Something to lean your pipes on.
+Something to lean your pipes on

-Plastic spiders – all the same size.
+Plastic spiders – all the same size

 Materials to test – blu tack, glue dot, plasticine, sellotape etc